rinimk/Machine-Learning-Project-DryBean/README.md

 Main objective is to perform exploratory data analysis (EDA) to understand the dataset.
 Train and evaluate classification models to classify seeds to 7 different categories.
 Interpret the results and assess feature importance.

-This analysis focuses on the Drybean dataset, where the class variable is the target.
+This analysis focuses on the Drybean dataset, where the 'class' is the target variable.

 **Dataset Information**